weaveworks-experiments/docker-plugin/README.md

 ## Running

 The driver executable can be run in a container, or just on the host.
-It assumes you have Weave and WeaveDNS running already.
+It assumes you have Weave running already.

 The command-line arguments are: